dapetoo-org/docker/README.md

 - environment: environment defines environment variables set in the container. environment can use either an array or a map.
 Any boolean values; true, false, yes, no, SHOULD be enclosed in quotes to ensure they are not converted to True or False by the YAML parser.

+- volumes: volumes is used to mount host directories into the container.

+- expose: expose defines the ports that Compose implementations MUST expose from container.
+These ports MUST be accessible to linked services and SHOULD NOT be published to the host machine.
+Only the internal container ports can be specified.

+- ports: Exposes container ports.
+Port mapping MUST NOT be used with network_mode: host and doing so MUST result in a runtime error.

+- links: links is used to connect a service to another service.
+The service specified in links will be available at the hostname specified by the alias.
+The alias is optional and defaults to the name of the service.

+- restart: restart defines the behavior of the container when it exits.
+The default is no restart. restart can be one of no, on-failure, always, unless-stopped.

+- networks: networks is used to connect a service to a network.
+By default, services are connected to the default network which is created by Compose.
+To connect a service to a network that is not the default network, you must create the network first.

+- image: image is used to specify the image to use for the service.
+The image can be a name or an image ID.
+If the image is not present on the host, Compose attempts to pull it.
+If the image is present on the host, Compose does not attempt to pull it, unless you use the force-recreate option.

+- command: command is used to override the default command.
+The default command is specified in the image.
+If you specify a command, Compose does not run the default command.

+- entrypoint: entrypoint is used to override the default entrypoint.
+The default entrypoint is specified in the image.
+If you specify an entrypoint, Compose does not run the default entrypoint.

+- healthcheck: healthcheck is used to configure a test for the container to check that it is still working.
+This can detect cases such as a web server that is stuck in an infinite loop and unable to handle new connections, even though the server process is still running.